jstaursky/hutch/README.md

+# UPDATE 2/19/20
+This was all written a while ago, I recently tested the NSA example again and it works fine.
+I will likely return to rewrite all this someday but I will keep it up in the meantime I still believe there is value to keeping the intermediate lang and disassembler separate from the rest of ghidra.

 # UPDATE 7/4/20
 atm the makefile has an edge case that may prevent you from running `make -jN` (for some integer N%2) which means building in parallel may not work.
 In this case just run `make` to run make in a single thread.